drts01/notes/stackedit/jobs/LinkedIn.md

 ## Proudest accomplishment

 - **Situation**:
+  - Never though I would do pubilc people.
   - Life challenges de-railed my career
   - I returned to tech as hobbiest and the tech team for mom and pop shops.
   - I started attending user groups and confrences as a spectator